 Winners OKP Impact Awards announced during Partner Days

 Through the art of dance, Feri de Geus of Le Grand Cru aims to start conversations about sexual violence in Africa (see header photo).
-For her - and her organisation's - heroic efforts, she was named the winner of the inaugural OKP Impact Awards, part of the annual Orange Knowledge Programma Partner Days.
-In addition to the honour, she won a € 2.500 grant.
+For her - and her organisation's - heroic efforts, she was named the winner of the inaugural OKP Impact Awards, part of the annual Orange Knowledge Programme Partner Days.
+In addition to the honour, she won a € 2,500 grant.

 “We train young artists to become professionals and teachers, and equip them with skills to become agents of change”, De Geus said.
 “We use a unique combination of academic dance drama techniques and participatory learning to reach vulnerable youngsters.
 We build their confidence, find their voice and assert their rights.
 Our work is visible and tangible by means of performances and after-talks about awareness and social change.”